JetBrains-Research/coqpilot/README.md

 ### Milestone 2.0.0

 It is planned to implement a proof repair feature for the proofs which will establish a dialogue between `coq-lsp` and the LLM.
 When LLM generates an incorrect proof, the error would be sent to LLM as a next message and the process would be repeated until a valid proof is found or the limit of attempts is reached.
-Also it is planned to fetch proofs from different LLMs not at once in the beggining, but asynchronously and one by one, if it fails to find a proof in the first LLM, it will try the next one.

 ## Release Notes